 Now screening at Objectspace, Auckland, I Too Am In Paradise II is a 50 minute long moving image work. http://www.objectspace.org.nz/exhibitions/i-too-am-in-paradise-ii/

-I Too Am In Paradise II is another iiteration of the living sculpture installed in the Dowse Courtyard during the summer 2016-17.
+I Too Am In Paradise II is another iiteration of the living sculpture installed in the Dowse Courtyard over the summer 2016-17.
 A video will be made of the installation as it decays and grows in the artist's garden.
-Again the urns are cast using unfired white clay but this time red clay dug from the property has been used to create bases and these are placed on a bed of greywacke, also from the property.
+Again the urns are cast using unfired white clay but this time red clay dug from the property has been used to create bases and these in turn are placed on a bed of greywacke from the same area.